sammy-snipes/sammy-snipes.github.io/index.md

 ---
 layout: page
-title: "Blog"
+title: "About me"
 ---

-bsjdkfalsdfbjkalfbsd lskadjbfs lkjsadbfjskdl lkjasbdfasf lkjbasdfa
+just a guy